AngleProtocol/angle-docs/side-products/merkl/helpers.md

 To add support for your liquidity manager you can create a ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).

-You will need to submit the following information for each chain/DEX pair you want to add :
+You will need to submit the following information for each chain/DEX pair you want to add:

 - Chain (Arbitrum, Optimism, Polygon or Ethereum)
 - DEX (UniswapV3, SushiSwapV3 or Retro)